museum4punkt0/entermuseum4punkt0-deployment/README.md

 - `acme_email` (mandatory) - an email address that will be associated with the TLS certificates issued by [Let's encrypt](https://letsencrypt.org
-- `assets_local_dir` (mandatory for synchronization) - the directory path on the workstation where file assets are mirrored from
-- `assets_root_dir` (mandatory) - the directory path on the host where file assets are located
-- `assets_web_domain` (mandatory) - the domain name that shall serve the asset files
 - `backups_storage_path` (mandatory) - the path where an FTP resource is mounted for storing backup data
 - `borg_repokey` (mandatory) - a password to unlock an encrypted BorgBackup